Movement

 Her performances are audience-focused and joy-bringing experiences, always tailored to the event, and can include live or recorded music.

-Monica is a social practitioner of pizzica and other regional tarantelle from of Southern Italy.
+Monica is a social practitioner, cultural bridge builder, and ongoing heritage learner of Pizzica, Tammurriata, and other regional "tarantelle" from Southern Italy.
 Piecing together childhood memories with lots of new learning and re-learning over the last ten years, her focus plays with defossilizing diasporic dance and music expressions while exploring and respecting how they got that way.

-Monica offers weekly online pizzica and regional tarantelle skill shares (currently on hiatus) and in-person study and skillshare groups in San Francisco, where she is slowly but surely putting together un collettivo di danza - a movement, percussion, and cultural context skill share and collective.
+Monica hosts weekly online Pizzica practice and social dance sessions (currently on hiatus) and in-person study and skillshare groups in San Francisco, where she is slowly but surely putting together un collettivo di danza - an Italian dance and drum movement, percussion, and culture skill share and arts collective.

 Classes :: Workshops :: Events